ziishanahmad/tgi-wp-ai-chatbot-plugin/README.md

 - Allow session reload based on the session id cookie
 - Permanent chat clear which clears the database records and the OpenAI thread
 - Allow preset as many questions as you want in a select element
+- Allow use Microphone + Microsoft Azure Speech Cognitive Service and Avatar for Audio/Video Chat

 ## Installation